 In July 2012, the Board approved an amended and restated 2007 Outside Directors Plan (the "Amended 2007 Directors Plan"), which is subject to receiving stockholder approval at the September 2012 annual meeting of stockholders.
-The Amended 2007 Directors Plan provides for the automatic grant to each non-employee director, on the date of each annual meeting of stockholders, of stock options and restricted stock units with a value equal to a fixed dollar amount.
+The Amended 2007 Directors Plan provides for the automatic grant to each nonemployee director, on the date of each annual meeting of stockholders, of stock options and restricted stock units with a value equal to a fixed dollar amount.
 Such dollar amount, as well as the split of such amount between stock options and restricted stock units, will be determined annually by the Board (or committee designated by the Board) in advance of the grant date.
-Under the Amended 2007 Directors Plan, the value of the stock option portion of the annual grant is determined based on the Black-Scholes option pricing method, with the exercise price being the fair market value of the Common Stock on the grant date, and the value of the restricted stock unit portion is the fair market value of the Common Stock on the grant date, and the value of the restricted stock unit portion is the fair market value of stockholders, of stock options and restricted stock units with a value of \$70,000, with 40% of such value to be in the form of options and 60% in the form of restricted stock units.
+Under the Amended 2007 Directors Plan, the value of the stock option portion of the annual grant is determined based on the Black-Scholes option pricing method, with the exercise price being the fair market value of the Common Stock on the grant date, and the value of the restricted stock unit portion is the fair market value of the Common Stock on the grant date.
+In July 2012, the Board approved the automatic grant, on September 19, 2012, the date of the next annual meeting of stockholders, of stock options and restricted stock units with a value of \$70,000, with 40% of such value to be in the form of options and 60% in the form of restricted stock units.